Counterfactual restrictions and Bell's theorem: Ability to compare cases with different measurement settings

-\subsubsection{Counterfactual Definiteness}
+\subsection{Counterfactual Definiteness}

-The final option is the one Einstein was most critical of - that the universe, at least for quantum interactions, lacks counterfactual definiteness.

-Counterfactual definiteness is the idea that, were something done differently, there is a matter of the fact as to how the universe would be.
-While this is commonly confused with determinacy - that the universe evolves deterministically, from a set of initial conditions - it is perfectly valid to say that the universe can be probabilistic, but counterfactually definite; so long as there is some matter of fact about how the world would be if conditions changed, the universe is counterfactually definite.
+Informally, counterfactual definiteness, or determinateness, is the idea that there is a definite outcome for what an observable would be, were something done differently (e.g. for Bell tests, a different measurement basis chosen for one of the two spin measurements).
+While this is commonly confused with determinism - that the universe evolves deterministically, from a set of initial conditions - counterfactual definiteness is not necessarily deterministic.
+The universe may be probabilistic and counterfactually definite; so long as there are always definite values for all observables in counterfactual scenarios.
+This is shown by probabilistic Bell inequalities (e.g. the CHSH inequality \cite{CHSH}), which, despite being probabilistic, still gives an inequality which quantum phenomena can violate.

-While the other options allow some conditions around a measurement to change in a way the measurer cannot control (either by instantaneous signalling, or vastly increasing the number of conditions), the universe being counterfactually indefinite removes this control entirely - we become unable to say, if we changed what was measured, how the universe would be.

-This makes us ask just how counterfactually indefinite quantum theory actually is - given it appears, except at measurement, that the wavefunction evolves deterministically, in a way entirely determined by initial conditions - and if weakening this indefiniteness can help it look more commonsensical to an outside observer.